Intention-Aware Control Based on Belief-Space Specifications and Stochastic Expansion: Mathematical Models

-where $z_{k}$, $v_{k}$, and $w_{k}$ are state, control input, and output of the \gls{ov} with certain dimensions, $F(\theta)$, $G(\theta)$, and $H(\theta)$ are parametric matrices dependent on a random parameter $\theta$ subject to a multi-dimensional joint \gls{pdf} $p_{\theta}$.
+where $z_{k}^{(j)}$, $v_{k}^{(j)}$, and $w_{k}^{(j)}$ are state, control input, and output of the $j$-th \gls{ov} with certain dimensions, $F^{(j)}$, $G^{(j)}$, and $H^{(j)}$ are parametric matrices dependent on a random parameter $\theta^{(j)}$ subject to a multi-dimensional joint \gls{pdf} $p_{\theta^{(j)}}$.
 All vectors and matrices are of proper dimensions.
-We assume the elements of $\theta$ are independent and identically distributed (i.i.d) random variables with finite second-order moments.
-Such models with parametric uncertainties have been commonly used~\cite{fagiano2012nonlinear} .
-Here, Eq.~\eqref{eq:oppo} allows a heterogeneous setting, where the \glspl{ov} may be of different dimensions and parametric matrices.
+We assume the elements of $\theta^{(j)}$ are independent and identically distributed (i.i.d) random variables with finite second-order moments.
+Here, the random parameter $\theta^{(j)}$ represents the guess of the ego about the physical features of the \glspl{ov}, such as length or friction.
+Besides, Eq.~\eqref{eq:oppo} allows a heterogeneous setting, where the \glspl{ov} may be of different dimensions and parametric matrices.
 A nonlinear bicycle model can be represented using the general uncertain model in Eq.~\eqref{eq:oppo} after linearization, as addressed in Appx.-C. In this paper, we also use an \gls{ov} model defined in~\eqref{eq:oppo} to represent the behavior of a group of pedestrians~\cite{ahn2021safe}.

 The overall model of all opponent traffic participants can be represented as the following compact form,